rectorphp/rector/README.md

     // is your PHP version different from the one your refactor to? [default: your PHP version], uses PHP_VERSION_ID format
     $parameters->set(Option::PHP_VERSION_FEATURES, PhpVersion::PHP_72);

-    // Path to phpstan with extensions, that PHPSTan in Rector uses to determine types
+    // Path to phpstan with extensions, that PHPStan in Rector uses to determine types
     $parameters->set(Option::PHPSTAN_FOR_RECTOR_PATH, getcwd() . '/phpstan-for-config.neon');
 };
 ```